 A major focus of MassHealth's restructuring approach and an explicit goal of this waiver demonstration is the integration of physical health and behavioral health for individuals with a range of behavioral health needs.
-This includes a focus on creating a system of behavioral health treatment that improve health outcomes, experience and coordination of care across a continuum of behavioral health services, reduces health disparities, and incorporates recovery principles for children, youth, and adults with a range of mental health conditions and/or substance use disorders.
+This includes a focus on creating a system of behavioral health treatment that improves the outcomes, experience and coordination of care across a continuum of behavioral health services, including for members with complex mental health needs (e.g., individuals with Serious Mental Illness, or SMI) and dual-diagnoses with substance use disorders.
 A variety of strategies - including ACO approaches; the role of certified Behavioral Health Community Partners; contractual expectations for managed care plans, the Massachusetts Behavioral Health Partnership, and ACOs; and other payment model adjustments - will further this goal and will strengthen approaches already existing in the Commonwealth.

-In addition, the care delivery and payment approaches outlined below improve integration of the health care delivery system with LTSS, as well as strengthening linkages to social services, to meet the holistic health care needs of members.
-MassHealth will define a specific approach for care delivery integration, which will be built into contractual requirements.
+In addition, the care delivery and payment approaches outlined below improve integration of the health care delivery system with LTSS, as well as strengthening linkages to social services, to meet the holistic healthcare needs of members.
+MassHealth will exercise a role in defining a specific approach for care delivery integration, which will be built into contractual requirements.
 In addition, MassHealth will actively track and monitor progress for care delivery integration over time and make disbursement of DSRIP dollars contingent on achieving specific milestones for integration.